energy tips ...

 One of our windows was problematic since it was near a workspace (home office) where we spent a considerable amount of time and felt cold in the winter.
 One solution was to get a small electric heater so that it was not necessary to turn up the thermostat for the whole house.
 However, there are three other solutions to try.
 Exterior storm windows are always a possibility, but do not work on all homes and can be unattractive with some styles of homes.
 We found an INTERIOR storm window at Energy $avr that has promise.
 Smith and Noble has triple cell Honeycomb window blinds that are their most energy efficient product, however, with gaps around the sides, could still allow a draft.

-We also met Larry Gorman, Building Energy Solutions, Inc. at the Solar Fiesta and decided to have him come to see what further savings we could get on our gas bill.
-Larry specializes in finding leaks in your "building envelope" using Blower Door, Duct Blaster and Infrared technology.
+Energy auditors specialize in finding leaks in your "building envelope" using Blower Door, Duct Blaster and Infrared technology.
 Air leakage is often more important than insulation since you are paying to heat and cool the outside air.
 We discovered that we had significant air leaks in our three fireplaces, exterior outlets, laundry room area, door trim (caulking), windows (top of double hung windows) and more.

 First, make a list of obvious air leaks (drafts).
 Check for indoor air leaks, such as gaps along the baseboard or edge of the flooring and at junctures of the walls and ceiling.
 Check to see if air can flow through these places: